csc-training/advanced-parallel-prog/docs/08-MPI-IO.md

 call mpi_file_write_all(file, buffer, count, mpi_integer, status, err)
 ```

-FIXME: missing figure

-- Collective write can be over hundred times faster than the individual
-  for large arrays!

 # Common mistakes with MPI I/O

 - Not defining file offsets as `MPI_Offset` in C and integer